-In the 21st century, with the advancement of technology there are lots of new things created by human beings.
-When we say human beings not only male and female but different genders like lesbian, gay, bisexual, transgender and intersexual also exist to the society under the umbrella term of LGBTI.
+With the advancement in technology many new and innovative things are invented by humans on regularly basis.
+When we say human not only male and female but different genders like lesbian, gay, bisexual, transgender and intersexual exist to the society under the umbrella term of LGBTI.
 The different gender discussed here is the transgender, which is also called as the third gender in today’s context.

-Bhumika Shrestha, a 21 year old who don’t want to be called as a girl neither a boy but simply a transgender, a different sex to the society.
-She is young and enthusiastic person who is fighting on behalf of other transgender person like her for their advocacy rights being legalized by the government of Nepal.
+A 21 year world, Bhumika Shrestha, want her to be identified as a transgender but neither a girl nor a boy.
+A transgender is a different sex to the society.
+She is confident, young and an enthusiastic person who is fighting on behalf of other transgender person like her for their advocacy rights to be legalized by the government of Nepal.
 Bhumika is a member of Blue Diamond Society (B.D.S) which is an organization for sexual minorities in Nepal.
-Today, instead of hiding the fact who she is?
-With full confidence she says: “Yes I’m a transgender”.
+Today, coming out from the barriers and instead of hiding about her sexuality, with full confidence she says: “Yes I’m a transgender”.

-Bhumika Shrestha was born in the year 2044, poush 29th in naicab, kathmandu.
-Bhumika with her elder brother is living with her parents and she has a full support of her family.
-By birth bhumika was named as kailash shrestha.
+In 2044, Poish 29, Bhumika was born in Naikab, Kathmandu.
+Bhumika with her elder brother is living with her parents and she has a full support from her family.
+Earlier she was known as Kailash Shrestha before being a transgender.

-Born as a boy named as Kailash Shrestha later changed his name to Bhumika Shrestha.
+Born as a boy, Kailash Shrestha later changed his name to Bhumika Shrestha.
 21 years ago when she was born she was a boy whose wishes and behaviour was completely like a female.
 Wearing her sisters’ skirts and dancing was her favourite pass time.
-Bhumika was attracted to a boy more than a girl.
+With these feminist features, earlier Bhumika was attracted to a boy more than a girl.

 Bhumika recalls by saying: At the age of eleven, “Instead of I being attracted to a girl I was more attracted to boys”.
 At this point Bhumika knew she was different then anybody.
-Dressed like girls, doing make-ups made bhumika into the circles of girls rather than boys.
+Dressed like girls, doing make-ups made bhumika to be more into the circles of girls rather than boys.
 This made girls as her closer friend’s rather then boys so it made sharing of her feelings easier to girls.
 Bhumika’s friends used to tell “You are behaving like a girl”.
-By nature bhumika was shy.
+This was also clicked in her mind earlier but by nature bhumika was shy.

 In school she didn’t get along with boys.
 She used to show girlish characters by dressing up like a girl, doing make-ups, having long hair, wearing nail polish.
 These behaviours made her disliked by her teachers.
 Thus, she was expelled from her school and she didn’t want to continue her education further.